Genesis Chapter 48

 9. For I was alive without the law once.
 But when the commandment came, sin revived and I died.

-Paul is saying I learned that if I keep sinning that only death would come.
+Paul is saying I learned that if I keep sinning only death would come.
 Before there was the law I was alive, because I didn’t know sin.
 Once I was told, “Thou shalt not” sin came into being and I was dead (The penalty for sin is death), in the flesh, or if you will?
 The carnal mind.

 10. And the commandment, which was to life, was found to be death to me.
 18:5